pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 RAP
 ---
 The Rapid Refresh (RAP) model is the parent model for the HRRR.
-It is updated every hour and runs at 13 km resolution.
+It is updated every hour and runs at 40, 20, and 13 km resolutions.
+Only the 20 and 40 km resolutions are currently available in pvlib.
 It is also excels in severe weather situations.
 A major upgrade to the RAP model is expected in Spring, 2016.
 See the `NOAA ESRL HRRR page
 <http://rapidrefresh.noaa.gov/hrrr/>`_ for more information.
 Use the
 RAP, among others, if you want forecasts for less than 24 hours.